| |

 Admire Rome from the water on a Tiber River cruise with a 4-course dinner.
 You’ll glide past landmarks like Castel Sant’Angelo and St Peter’s Basilica, illuminated against the nighttime sky.

-Enjoy musical entertainment on board while you feast on Italian dishes like lasagna, gnocchi and beef with pesto sauce, and finish with dessert and coffee.
+Enjoy musical entertainment on board while you feast on Italian dishes like lasagna, gnocchi, and beef with pesto sauce, and finish with dessert and coffee.
 Read more about a cruise on the Tiber River here.

 3. Take a romantic stroll in Villa Borghese Garden